 The incentive compensation will be measured annually in arrears; provided, however, ACM shall receive quarterly installments thereof in advance.
 The quarterly installments will be calculated based on the results for the period of twelve months ending on the last day of the fiscal quarter with respect to which such installment is payable.
 Each quarterly installment payment will be deemed to be an advance of a portion of the incentive fee payable for the year.
 At least 25% of this incentive compensation fee is paid to ACM in shares of the Company's common stock.
 For purposes of determining the number of shares to be paid to ACM to satisfy the common stock portion of the incentive management fee prior to the date the Company's shares are publicly traded, each common share shall have a value equal to the book value per common share on the last day of the fiscal quarter with respect to which the incentive fee is being paid.
-For purposes of determining the number of shares to be paid to ACM to satisfy the common stock portion of the incentive management fee from and after the date the Company's common shares are publicly traded, each common share shall have a value equal to the average closing price per common share based on the last twenty days of the fiscal quarter with respect to which the incentive fee is being paid.
+For purposes of determining the number of shares to be paid to ACM to satisfy the common stock portion of the incentive management fee prior to the date the Company's common stock portion of the incentive fee is being paid.
+For purposes of determining the number of shares to be paid to ACM to satisfy the common stock portion of the incentive fee is being paid.
+For purposes of determining the number of shares to be paid to ACM to satisfy the common stock portion of the incentive management fee from and after the date the Company's common shares are publicly traded, each common share closing price per common share based on the last twenty days of the fiscal quarter with respect to which the incentive fee is being paid.
 The incentive compensation fee will be accrued as it is earned.
 In accordance with Issue 4(b) of EITF 96-18, "Accounting for Equity Instruments That Are Issued to Other Than Employees for Acquiring, or in Conjunction with Selling, Goods or Services," the expense incurred for incentive fee to be paid in common stock is determined using the amount of stock calculated as noted above and the quoted market price of the stock on the last day of each quarter.
 At December 31, the Company will remeasure the incentive fee expense paid to ACM in shares of the company's common stock in accordance with the guidance provided by Issue 4(a) of EITF 96-8, which discusses how to measure at the measurement date when certain terms are not known prior to the measurement date.
 Accordingly, expense recorded related to common stock issues as a portion of incentive fee is adjusted to reflect the fair value of the stock on the measurement date when the final calculation of total incentive fee is determined.
-In the event the calculated incentive compensation for the full year is an amount less than the total of the installment payments made to ACM for the year, ACM will refund to the Company the amount of such overpayment in cash regardless of whether such installments were paid in cash or common stock.
-In such case, the Company would record a negative incentive fee expense in the quarter when such overpayment is determined.
+In the event the calculated incentive compensation for the full year is an amount less than the total of the installment payments made to ACM for the year, ACM will refund to the Company would record a negative incentive fee expense in the quarter when such overpayment is determined.
 No incentive compensation was earned or paid in the period from June 24, 2003 (inception) to December 31, 2003.